graysky2/crosstool-ng_for_distcc/README.md

 ct-ng build
 ```

-You can optionally edit the `.config` I provided (or make your own entirely) running `ct-ng menuconfig`.
+You can optionally edit the `.config` I provided (or make your own entirely) running `ct-ng nconfig`.
 See the man page for more.

-On my Rpi4 with 4G of RAM, it took 2h 22m to build the armv7h toolchain and 2h 46m to build the [aarch64](https://archlinuxarm.org/forum/viewtopic.php?f=67&t=14096) toolchain.
+On my RPi4, it took 2h 22m to build the armv7h toolchain and 2h 46m to build the [aarch64](https://archlinuxarm.org/forum/viewtopic.php?f=67&t=14096) toolchain.

 When finished, you should have the toolchain under `$BUILDDIR/x86_64-pc-linux-gnu/`